Resummation-based Quantum Monte Carlo for Entanglement Entropy Computation

 In this work, we develop the ResumEE and demonstrate its capability to tackle generic SU($N$) spin models at $continuous$ $N$.
 Benefiting from the compact configuration space, we find that not only at large-$N$ but also in the well-studied SU(2) case, our algorithm greatly improves the previous EE computation methods, such as those in Refs.~\cite{luitzImproving2014,luitzUniversal2015,kulchytskyyDetecting2015} in both 1D and 2D cases.
 Therefore, the ResumEE algorithm successfully mitigates the long-standing issue of the exponential explosion of EE's variance, which has plagued most of the previous EE estimators in QMC~\cite{metlitskiEntanglement2011,assaadEntanglement2014,broeckerNumerical2016,changEntanglement2015,Humeniuk2012,luitzImproving2014,luitzUniversal2015,kulchytskyyDetecting2015}.

 We first benchmark our algorithm with previously proposed estimators of EE~\cite{luitzImproving2014,luitzUniversal2015,kulchytskyyDetecting2015} on 1D and 2D SU($2$) Heisenberg spin systems to reveal its superior performance and then use it to detect the entanglement scaling data of the N\'eel-to-VBS transition on 2D SU($N$) Heisenberg model on a square lattice with $continuously$ varying $N$.
-Our results reveal that although previous work suggested there is a continuous transition at $N_c \approx 4.57(5)$~\cite{BeachcontinuousN2009}, the more sensitive EE computation finds out that the transition is actually weakly- first-order with a substantial log-correction to the area law scaling in EE when the entanglement region has a smooth boundary.
-Such a log-correction, we believe, is inherited from the domains that exhibit SU($N$) continuous symmetry-breaking with gapless Goldstone modes, which coexist with the VBS domains at their weakly- first-order transition point.
+Our results reveal that although previous work suggested there is a continuous transition at $N_c \approx 4.57(5)$~\cite{BeachcontinuousN2009}, the more sensitive EE computation suggests that the transition is actually weakly- first-order with a substantial log-correction to the area law scaling in EE when the entanglement region has a smooth boundary.
+Such a log-correction at a quantum critical point (QCP) violates the conformal field theory (CFT) constraint, and we conjecture, is inherited from the domains that exhibit SU($N$) continuous symmetry-breaking with gapless Goldstone modes, which coexist with the VBS domains at their weakly- first-order transition point.
 Once pushed to substantially larger system sizes, our local order parameter measurements convey the same message of phase coexistence of the N\'eel and VBS states.

 The ResumEE algorithm, therefore, not only demonstrates its superior performance compared with the previous EE computation schemes but offers a sensitive non-local probe that could distinguish the fundamental information of the transition that is otherwise very difficult for conventional probes.
 We, therefore, believe our ResumEE makes an essential step towards solving the critical problem of precisely evaluating the quantum entanglement in many-body systems and is of unusual intrinsic interest to a broad audience from condensed matter to quantum information and computation. \\